AlexandrosAlexiou/Statify-data-visualizer/README.md

 ## Setting up the application UI

-The application UI will be built [Angular Material](https://material.angular.io/guide/getting-started).
+The application UI is built using [Angular Material](https://material.angular.io/guide/getting-started).
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.<br/> The app will automatically reload if you change any of the source files.